S-LABc/WLED-RU/usermods/usermod_v2_four_line_display/readme.md

-# Rotary Encoder UI Usermod
+# I2C 4 Line Display Usermod

 First, thanks to the authors of the ssd11306_i2c_oled_u8g2 mod.